canonical/oci-factory/README.md

 ## 📦 Reusable workflows

-The oci-factory provides reusable GitHub workflows designed to support Rock-oriented CI/CD tasks in other repositories.
+The OCI Factory provides reusable GitHub workflows designed to support Rock-oriented CI/CD tasks in other repositories.
 Currently there are two reusable workflows available, Test-Rock and Build-Rock.
-As the name suggests, these workflows are capable of building and testing rocks, and use the same methods as the oci-factory itself.
+As the name suggests, these workflows are capable of building and testing rocks, and use the same methods as the OCI Factory itself.

 ### Build-Rock Workflow